OpenEvalProject/evals/manuscripts/elife-20070/v1/manuscript.md

 ## Discussion

-The TREX complex plays a critical role in the recruitment of export factors to produce export competent mRNPs (
+The TREX complex plays a critical role in the recruitment of export factors to produce export competent mRNPs (Rodríguez-Navarro and Hurt, 2011; Stewart, 2010).
+Here, our structural observations combined with biochemical studies have provided molecular snapshots of these TREX-mediated mRNP remodeling reactions (Figure 5).
+Our data support a model in which THO mediates targeted deposition of Yra1 and Mex67•Mtr2 on mRNPs through an ATP-dependent process.

 ![Figure 5.](https://cdn.elifesciences.org/articles/20070/elife-20070-fig5-v1.jpg)

 **Figure 5.:** THO recognizes some landmarks of properly processed mRNP, primes Sub2 in a semi-open configuration and mediates targeted deposition of Sub2 and Yra1 onto the mRNP.
-Next, THO and Yra1 assist in loading of the export receptor Mex67•Mtr2, thereby initiating a series of obligatory reactions for mRNP nuclear export.DOI: http://dx.doi.org/10.7554/eLife.20070.015
+Next, THO and Yra1 assist in loading of the export receptor Mex67•Mtr2, thereby initiating a series of obligatory reactions for mRNP nuclear export.

 Previous studies suggested that the Sub2 ATPase is recruited to the transcription machinery via the THO complex, which directly binds phosphorylated Pol II CTD (Meinel et al., 2013; Zenklusen et al., 2002).
 In doing so, THO would bring Sub2 into spatial proximity to an elongating mRNA transcript.
 Our studies indicate that THO binding serves as more than a physical attachment.
 In the complex with THO, Sub2 assumes a semi-open conformation, which is similar to its catalytically active state.
 Interestingly, we found that THO stimulates the ATPase activity of Sub2.
 Our data support a view that THO, by configuring a semi-open conformation of Sub2, primes it for engaging with mRNA.
 The mechanism that restricts the activity of TREX to properly processed transcripts is currently not clear.
 Potentially, THO could deposit Sub2 upon recognizing a certain feature of an mRNP.
 Previous studies have shown that TREX functions genome-wide, for both intronless and intron-containing genes (Abruzzi et al., 2004; Lei et al., 2011; Masuda et al., 2005).
 However, it remains to be determined whether THO recognizes a universal feature for both types of transcripts.